Best Premium Mac Messenger Bags

 The Messenger Bag fits laptops up to 15 inches and sports interior pockets to help keep your power supply, cables, and lots of other stuff secure.
 Designed with a padded laptop pocket, a sleek and fashionable orange lining that helps you easily find what you need (unlike some dark messenger bags), a newspaper pocket, parachute-grade nylon stitches, and so, so much more, the Pad & Quill Messenger bag has you covered.

-It comes in three exterior finishes: Whiskey Brown and Charcoal Gray, Chocolate Brown and Charcoal Gray, and Chocolate Brown and Olive Green, along with a 25-year warranty.
+It comes in three exterior finishes: Whiskey Brown and Charcoal Gray, Chocolate Brown and Charcoal Gray, and Chocolate Brown and Olive Green, along with a 25-year warranty for $350.

 Waterfield Designs was started by a former bike messenger who was tired of crappy messenger bags, so you bet your bottom dollar that it makes a high-quality product.
-I've used the Staad Stout backpack for a while and love it, but if I were to switch to a messenger-style bag, I'd be strongly tempted buy the Rough Rider!
+I've used the Staad Stout backpack for a while and love it, but if I were to switch to a messenger-style bag, I'd be strongly tempted buy the Maverick Leather messenger bag!

-This leather bag has four pockets, two of which make an iPad mini and an iPhone easily accessible, which is great if you're traveling with more than just your MacBook.
-You can adjust the strap to accommodate what's inside, meaning nothing gets cramped and squished.
+This leather bag is made from a distressed leather that's bound to age gracefully over time, while it's fully-padded built-in laptop/tablet pocket makes toting around your high-tech gear easy, simple, and stress-free.
+The Maverick Leather messenger bag is designed with two deep pockets that are perfect for a variety of accessories, including one that zips shut to keep valuables in, and one that's open for easy access.

-Available in 13-inch and 15-inch variations with different trim color options, including black, copper, pine, green, flame, and pearl, the Rough Rider isn't just a well-designed back; it's also a great accessory for your day-to-day shenanigans.
+Available in Compact and Full variations with different color options, including black, chocolate, and grizzly leather, this $289 messenger bag isn't just a well-designed back; it's also a great accessory for your day-to-day shenanigans.

 Custom Prospect Laptop Messenger Bag